Brad Mays: Film work

-The following year, Mays' feature documentary I Grew Up in Princeton had its premiere showing in Princeton, New Jersey.
+In 2013, Mays' feature documentary I Grew Up in Princeton had its premiere showing in Princeton, New Jersey.
 The film, described in one Princeton newspaper as a "deeply personal 'coming-of-age story' that yields perspective on the role of perception in a town that was split racially, economically and sociologically", is a portrayal of life in the venerable university town during the tumultuous period of the late sixties through the early seventies.
 Featuring interviews with over 60 artists, political activists, educators, historians, musicians and others, the film deals with the town's past struggles with racism, political unrest and the still-controversial shutdown of the Institute for Defense Analysis (IDA) during the anti-Vietnam War student strike - both university and high school - in the days immediately following the Kent State shootings of 1970.

 On March 17, 2016, Mays premiered the self-described "bleak little comedy about falling in hate," Road Rage, at The Garden theater in Princeton, New Jersey.
 Shot for the most part in and around Princeton, the film tells the story of Matt Lipton (Adam Roth), a widowed man in his early 60s who enters into a misbegotten romantic relationship with a pretentious would-be "townie" named Missy Taylor (Kristin Jann-Fischer).
 The two embark on a road trip into the deep South, with disastrous consequences.
 The film can be seen as an expression of Mays' continuing yearning for his beloved hometown, as well as for the loss of his wife, Lorenda, to cancer.
-“I was able to flesh out the deceased wife’s character to a degree that would have been otherwise impossible,” Mays says in an article for the Princeton Packet.
+“I was able to flesh out the deceased wife's character to a degree that would have been otherwise impossible,” Mays says in an article for the Princeton Packet.
 “For instance, Lori had always wanted to be an opera singer.
 I was able to fulfill that dream for her in the movie, and tie it in with the narrative in a way that I find very satisfying.”